 Audit Committee.
 The Audit Committee consists of four members who meet the independence and financial literacy requirements of the NYSE and the SEC.
 The Audit Committee's duties include appointing the firm that will act as our independent registered public accounting firm.
 The Audit Committee's duties and responsibilities are set forth in its Charter, which has been approved by the Board of Directors and is available on our website.
 The Board of Directors has determined that Ms. Wolf and Mr. Wulf qualify as "audit committee financial experts" as defined by the SEC.
-The Audit Committee met eleven times during 2009, with seven of those meetings being telephonic.
+The Audit Committee met twelve times during 2010, with eight of those meetings being telephonic.
 The Report of the Audit Committee is included as part of this Proxy Statement.

 Personnel and Compensation Committee.
 The Personnel and Compensation Committee is responsible for establishing and administering our compensation and benefit plans for officers, executives and management employees, including the determination of eligibility for participation in such plans.
 It determines the compensation to be paid to officers and certain other selected executives, and evaluates the performance of the Chairman and Chief Executive Officer in light of established goals and objectives.
 As it deems appropriate, the Committee may retain independent consultants to provide recommendations as to executive compensation.
-The Committee also directs the Senior Vice President-Human Resources and Public Affairs to prepare computations for its consideration, and considers recommendations of the Chief Executive Officer as to compensation of executives other than the Chief Executive Officer.
+The Committee also directs the Senior Vice President - Human Resources and Public Affairs to prepare computations for its consideration, and considers recommendations of the Chief Executive Officer as to compensation of executives other than the Chief Executive Officer.
 The Personnel and Compensation Committee's duties and responsibilities are set forth in its Charter, which has been approved by the Board and is available on our website.
-The Committee consists of four directors, three of whom are independent under NYSE rules and the fourth is a non-management director.
-The Committee held seven meetings during 2009, with two of those meetings being telephonic.
+The Committee consists of five directors, four of whom are independent under NYSE rules and the fifth is a non-management director.
+The Committee held five meetings during 2010, with one of those meetings being telephonic.
 The Personnel and Compensation Committee Report is included as part of this Proxy Statement.

 Investment Policy Committee.
 The Investment Policy Committee is responsible for establishing investment policy and certain other matters for all of our qualified retirement plans.
 The responsibilities and duties of the Investment Policy Committee are set forth in its Charter, which has been approved by the Board and is available on our website.
 The Committee consists of three members.
-The Investment Policy Committee held six meetings during 2009, with one of those meetings being held telephonically.
+The Investment Policy Committee held five meetings during 2010.